HIPAA Notice of Privacy Practices

 - To correct your medical information.
 In some cases, we do not have to agree to your request.

-- To receive a list of disclosures of your medical information that we and our business associates made for certain purposes for the last eight (8) years (but not for disclosures before April 14, 2003).
+- To receive a list of disclosures of your medical information that we and our business associates made for certain purposes for the last 6 years.

 If you want to exercise any of these rights described in this Notice, please contact the Contact Office (below).
 We will give you the necessary information and forms for you to complete and return to the Contact Office.
 In some cases, we may charge you a nominal, cost-based fee to carry out your request.